parasuramivln/PDC-support-web/README.md

 # NAISS support documentation
 Support documentation for NAISS.
-These pages are written using Hugo, with the exception of the support pages which are written in mkDocs.
+These pages are written using Hugo, with the exception of the support/software pages which are written in mkDocs.
 Both tools however enable to publish material in MarkDown.

 ## Installation and using mkDocs